Welcome to Northern Virginia Magazine’s 2023 Teacher of the Year Awards

 Dean, College of Education, University of Mary Washington

 Kelly has taught special education in middle schools and has also taught in psychiatric hospitals and in the Kansas Department of Corrections.
 He serves as convener for Virginia’s education deans and leaders group, consisting of leaders from colleges and universities across the state.

 Kidd specializes in preparing educators to work with children from a range of cultural, linguistic, and socioeconomic backgrounds who bring diversity to early childhood education settings.

 Professor of Educational Psychology, College of Education and Human Development, George Mason University

 Kitsantas focuses her research, in part, on self-regulated learning and peak performance in academics.
-She is currently serving as the editor-in-chief of the Journal of Experimental Education.
+She has served as the editor-in-chief of The Journal of Experimental Education.

 State Sen. Richard L. Saslaw

 Saslaw serves as chairman of the Senate Finance K–12 subcommittee and champions public education as a senior-ranking member of the Senate Education & Health committee.

 Turissini has served in this position as Director and Chair of Education since 2013.
 She has spent more than 35 years in education, including as a school principal and executive vice president of schools.

 Trending in NoVA